dpmerrell/singularity-deep-learning/README.md

 * Run the script as root: `sudo bash build_image.sh`.
 Then relax.
 It takes a little bit of time to build the image.

-* Move the resulting image file somewhere that has Singularity installed, and has TensorFlow-capable GPUs.
+* `scp` the resulting image file to a host you want to work on---one that has Singularity installed, **and** has TensorFlow-capable GPUs.

 * Test your image, e.g., by running `singularity exec --nv <your image> python3 keras_mnist_test.py`

 If all goes well, you should see something like:

 ```
-$ singularity exec --nv tf_keras.simg python3 keras_mnist_test
+$ singularity exec --nv tf_keras.simg python3 keras_mnist_test.py
 Using TensorFlow backend.
 60000 train samples
 10000 test samples